MicrosoftDocs/powerbi-docs/powerbi-docs/includes/rls-desktop-view-as-roles.md

     ![Screenshot of the View as roles window with None selected.](./media/rls-desktop-view-as-roles/powerbi-desktop-rls-view-as-roles-dialog.png)

-1. Select a role you created, and then select **OK** to apply that role.
+1. Select a role you created.
+Then select **OK** to apply that role.

    The report renders the data relevant for that role.